wp-plugins/sully/readme.txt

 3. The admin page.

 == Changelog ==
+= 1.2 =
+* Added check to theme's code to check for a standard readme/changelog file.

 = 1.1 =
 * Updated changelog code to limit size of changelog to 512 characters
 * Fixed incorrect url's in the about box